 A measure of reliability used to determine the overall scoring comparability for equivalent forms of the same examination.

-Inter-Rater Reliability The degree to which judges concur in their scoring of candidates’ performance.
+Inter-Rater Reliability (also known as Inter-Rater Agreement)—

+Any of several calculations that describe the degree to which there is concurrence between or among the individuals responsible for evaluating/scoring participant performance on subjectively evaluated/scored assessments.
 This concept also applies to concurrence on accreditation standard performance.
 See also Examiner Reliability.

+Interested Parties—

+Individuals with an interest in the quality, governance, and operation of a credential program, such as the public, participants, certificate holders, certificants, candidates, employers, customers, clients, and third-party payers.
+Also referred to as stakeholders.

 Item—

-Scoreable examination questions and/or tasks to which candidates respond or perform.
+The smallest unit of measurement on an assessment.
+An item consists of a stimulus, response, and scoring rules.

 Item Analysis—